MarcelBrusius/3DComputerVision/README.md

 # 3DComputerVision
-# Exercise repository for the class "3D Computer Vision" at TU Kaiserslautern
+# Exercise for the class "3D Computer Vision" at TU Kaiserslautern